National Ocean Service: Engineering Division

 The Engineering Division establishes observation and analysis requirements for CO-OPS based on the assessment of user/customer needs.
 The Division also manages the Ocean Systems Test and Evaluation Program (OSTEP) and its associated test facilities.
 The Division develops new oceanographic measurement systems and techniques to improve the safety of marine navigation.
 The Division: develops and issues standard operating procedures, project instructions, and manuals, to guide the operation and maintenance of CO-OPS oceanographic and meteorological measurement systems; prepares measurement requirements (based on tidal zoning) for hydrographic or photogrammetric field surveys, and to support other NOS needs for water level and current information; prepares and monitors interagency agreements, technology transfer agreements and work plans; prepares and administers contracts; provides technical assistance and guidance to other countries, agencies, and the public in the establishment and operation of water level and current measurement stations; and develops/integrates measurement and telemetry systems needed to support CO-OPS activities.

 National Centers for Coastal Ocean Science

 The National Centers for Coastal Ocean Science (NCCOS) provides research, scientific information and tools to help balance the nation's ecological, social and economic goals.
 The research and tools provided are central to addressing coastal issues raised in legislation and NOAA's priorities.
 NCCOS were formed within the National Ocean Service (NOS) in March 1999 as the focal point for coastal ocean science.
-Research areas and strategy were selected in response to Federal legislation, stakeholder input, and in concert with scientific expertise and capabilities.